bliu-22/mmz-inspired-plaformer/README.md

 ### Syncing the firing and running animation
+#### Managing variations within the run&fire state
 Since the motions are not skeleton based, there are 3 set of sprites for the run shoot cylcle.
 For each frame in the sequence, there is a variation where shot is fired and you can see the spark and the slide is pushed back, one where the slide is on its way returning, and finally one when it's returned.
 ![Alt text](Screenshots/run_fire_sprite.png)

 I decided to use a blend tree to handles the variation and I used a "time passed after shot fired" variable as the blend parameter.
 ![Alt text](Screenshots/run_shoot_blend.gif)

+#### Managing transitions between run state and run&fire state
-To make sure the player can transition smoothly into/out of firing state when running, the transition is handled manually by syncing the progress in the animation cycle.
+Run state and run&fire are two separate states so in order to make sure the player can transition smoothly into/out of firing state when running, the transition is handled manually in code by retrieving the current progress in the animation cycle and jumping to corresponding point in the target animation. \
 ![Alt text](Screenshots/screenshot4.gif)